OSTEOPATHIC BOARD CERTIFICATION

 Candidates who are not successful in becoming certified at the end of this process have no further opportunity to become certified by this Board.

-Resolution 56: Eligibility for ABMS-Certified DOs
+Resolution 56: Eligibility for ABMS-certified DOs

 Resolution 56 defines the certification eligibility for ABMS-certified physicians seeking primary certification from the AOBOS.
 To be eligible for Resolution 56, ABMS-certified osteopathic physicians must meet the following requirements: